UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_04.md

 </center>

 Notes:

-Now you can see that you have a new commit, and your project has travelled back in time!
-Remember to push your changes if you want to keep your remote updated.
-This is particularly important if you are working with other collaborators who might be modifying the part that has been deleted!
+Now you can see that you have a new commit, and your project has gone back in time!
+Remember to push your changes
+if you want to keep your remote updated.
+This is especially important
+if you are working with other collaborators who might be modifying the part that has been deleted!

 ---